On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Conclusions

 On the other hand, within the \ito interpretation, we can derive the associated quantum master equations, which govern the observed mean dynamics of the open system.
 Beyond the stochastic Hamiltonian, we have shown, with the example of the derivation of the generic QME in Lindblad form, that the stochastic \schr equation method obtained in this formalism encompasses a broader class of open system dynamics, and stochastic Hamiltonians emerge as one specific subclass.
 While most applications consider white noise, this approach can be extended to the use of colored and unconventional noises as stochastic driving, as shown, for example, in Refs.\ \cite{Barchielli2010StochasticNoise,Cialdi2019ExperimentalDynamics,DeChecchi2025DynamicsEquations,DeKeijzer2025QubitNoise}.
 Although this method does not ensure norm-preservation for each trajectory, but only on average, it allows for efficient numerical integration schemes on classical architectures.

-Additionally, we discussed the use of random ODEs as a special case where the Hamiltonian includes continuous stochastic processes.
-When applicable, this stochastic Hamiltonian approach features both unitary evolution at the trajectory level, useful for QC implementation, and a form amenable to several efficient integration schemes in classical architectures.
+Additionally, we discussed the use of RODEs as a special case where the Hamiltonian includes continuous stochastic processes.
+When applicable, this stochastic Hamiltonian approach features both unitary evolution at the trajectory level, useful for quantum computing implementation, and a form amenable to several efficient integration schemes in classical architectures.

 Lastly, we discussed the stochastic Liouville equation, as it provides an alternative by working directly with density matrices and enabling different ways to include additional dissipative channels and measurement processes.